nymtech/docs/content/run-nym-nodes/requester.md

 `cp service-providers/nym-network-requester/allowed.list.sample ~/.nym/service-providers/nym-network-requester/allowed.list`

-Those URLs will let through requests for the Blockstream Green and Electrum cryptocurrency wallets.
+Those URLs will let through requests for the Blockstream Green and Electrum cryptocurrency wallets, as well as the KeyBase chat client.

-**IMPORTANT: If you changed your allowed.list, make sure you restart nym-network-requester to pick up the new allowed request list.**
+**IMPORTANT: If you change your allowed.list, make sure you restart nym-network-requester to pick up the new allowed request list.**

 ## Adding URLs for other clients

-It would suck if Nym was restricted to only two clients.
+It would suck if Nym was restricted to only three clients.
 How can we add support for a new application?
 It's fairly easy to do.

 Have a look in your nym-network-requester config directory:

 ```
-ls $HOME/.nym/service-providers/sphinx-socks/
+ls $HOME/.nym/service-providers/network-requester/

 # returns: allowed.list  unknown.list
 ```

 We already know that `allowed.list` is what lets requests go through.
 All unknown requests are logged to `unknown.list`.
-If you want to try using a new client type, just start the new application, point it at your local SOCKS5 proxy (configured to use your remote nym-network-requester), and keep copying URLs from `unknown.list` into `allowed.list` (it may take multiple tries until you get all of them, depending on the complexity of the application).
+If you want to try using a new client type, just start the new application, point it at your local SOCKS5 proxy (configured to use your remote `nym-network-requester`), and keep copying URLs from `unknown.list` into `allowed.list` (it may take multiple tries until you get all of them, depending on the complexity of the application).

 If you add support for a new application, we'd love to hear about it: let us know or submit a commented pull request on `allowed.list.sample`